New Clashes Hit France in Macron Pensions Standoff

 - Sliding popularity -

-France's eight main labour unions said a meeting with Borne on Wednesday, the first since January, was a "failure" after she refused to discuss going back on the minimum retirement age of 64.
+France's eight main labor unions said a meeting with Borne on Wednesday, the first since January, was a "failure" after she refused to discuss going back on the minimum retirement age of 64.

 The government has argued that working longer is necessary to prevent the pension system from plunging into deficit.